-Getting financing as a small business can be challenging, especially if you have poor credit or don’t have much banking history.
-In fact, more than 1 in 4 businesses reported not being able to receive the financing they needed to get started or maintain their business.
-Now, of course, it’s more difficult than ever for small businesses to survive.
-There are resources that can help, however.
+Securing financing as a small business can be challenging, especially if you have poor credit or don’t have much banking history.
+There are resources that can help.
 Community Development Financial Institutions, or CDFIs, offer impactful support and low-interest financing for small business owners.
 Here’s what you need to know about CDFIs and how they could help you as a small business owner.

 What is a CDFI?

 CDFIs are specialized, private financial institutions 100% dedicated to serving people with less access to traditional financing, such as low income people and other disadvantaged communities.
 CDFIs are usually located in lower-income areas.
 CDFIs are not run by the U.S. government, but they are certified by the U.S. Treasury.
 Getting certified as a CDFI allows an institution to access specific grants, awards and programs.
 CDFIs are often called upon to administer government financing programs (including the PPP).
 To be certified, an institution must focus primarily on community development, rather than just selling financial products.